railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

 Installation and Initial Setup
 ******************************

- *Installing Open ERP under Windows or Linux for familiarization use should take you only half an hour or so and needs only a couple of operations.*
+ *Installing OpenERP under Windows or Linux to get familiar with the software should take you only half an hour or so and needs only a couple of operations.*

- *The first operation is installation of the application and database server on a server PC (that is a Windows or Linux or Macintosh computer).*
+ *The first operation is to install the application and database server on a server PC (that is a Windows or Linux or Macintosh computer).*

  *You have a choice of approaches for the second operation: either install a web server (most probably on the original server PC) to use with standard web clients that can be found on anybody's PC, or install application clients on each intended user's PC.*

-When you first install Open ERP you will set up a database containing a little functionality and some demonstration data to test the installation.
+When you first install OpenERP, you will set up a database containing a little functionality and some demonstration data to test the installation.

 .. index::
    single: Tiny ERP

-.. note:: Renaming from Tiny ERP to Open ERP
+.. note:: Renaming from Tiny ERP to OpenERP

-   Tiny ERP was renamed to Open ERP early in 2008 so somebody who has already used Tiny ERP should be equally at home with Open ERP.
-The two names refer to the same software, so there is no functional difference between versions 4.2.X of Open ERP and 4.2.X of Tiny ERP.
-This book applies to versions of Open ERP from 5.0.0 onwards, with references to earlier versions from time to time.
+   Tiny ERP was renamed to OpenERP early in 2008 so somebody who has already used Tiny ERP should be equally at home with Open ERP.
+The two names refer to the same software, so there is no functional difference between versions 4.2.X of OpenERP and 4.2.X of Tiny ERP.
+This book applies to versions of OpenERP from 6.0.0 onwards, with references to earlier versions from time to time.

 .. index::